zachlasiuk/arm-software-developers-ads/README.md

 ❗️ Please note this repository is only for personal use.
-Please refer to  https://github.com/zachlas/arm-software-developers-ads for official one.
+Please refer to  https://github.com/zachlas/arm-software-developers-ads for more information.

 # Arm Software Developers (prototype project)